CBD for hot flashes

 -

-The symptoms often begin already in perimenopause, peak around the age of 50, and typically subside after about 7 years – but in some cases much later.
+The symptoms often begin already in perimenopause, peak around the age of 50, and usually subside after about 7 years – but in some cases much later.

-Hot flashes can have a variety of impacts on daily life:
+Hot flashes can have various effects on daily life:

 - Sleep disorders (due to night sweats)